Ashburn, VA

 Copied

-Barbecuing brings joy to many people during the summertime.
+Barbecuing brings joy to many people during any season of the year.
 You might not be thinking about some very real health risks associated with it though.

 Grilling is a good idea any time of the year.
 But it's especially a nice option when the weather warms up during the summer months.